 Smoking Cessation is all about Living LIFE Abundantly!
-Since quitting smoking almost 6 Years ago I have added Mindfulness to my quit smoking tool box.
-Here's a Guided Meditation I wrote last Year for all of those who want to relearn to Live FREE!
+Since quitting smoking 10 Years ago I have added Mindfulness to my quit smoking tool box.
+Here's a Guided Meditation I wrote Years ago for all of those who want to relearn to Live FREE!

 Find yourself in a comfortable position, allowing yourself to sink into the surface below you.
 Gradually allow your eyes to relax and close.